HugoNip/Creating-Using_DLL_cpp/README.md

 4. Use the functions and variables imported from the DLL in the console app.
 5. Run the completed app.

-Platform: Windows 10 x64
+Platform: Windows 10 x64.

-IDE: Visual Studio 2015
+IDE: Visual Studio 2015.

-Configuration: Debug mode
+Configuration: Debug mode.